buk7456/FreeTX/doc/telemetry.md

 # Telemetry

 ## General telemetry
-The receiver has built-in basic telemetry i.e external voltage, rssi, and packet rate.
-To measure other paramaters, you will need to build custom sensors and extend the receiver firmware to support these.
+The receiver has built-in basic telemetry i.e. external voltage, RSSI, and packet rate.
+To measure other parameters, you will need to build custom sensors and extend the receiver firmware to support these.
 Telemetry values are transmitted as 16-bit signed integers.
 To quickly mute/unmute telemetry alarms, long press the Down key on the home screen.